Get started with Google Apps email settings

 Attachment Manager filters in Postini are moved to the Attachment compliance setting in Google Apps.

 The Attachment compliance setting enables you to specify what action to perform for messages with attachments.
 With this setting, you can specify conditions based on file type, file name, and message size.
-Each setting can have its own consequences -- or method of processing filtered messages.
+Each setting can have its own actions—or method of processing filtered messages.

-For instructions on reviewing your Google Apps attachment filters after your transition, or to make any changes, see Attachment compliance setting.
+For instructions on reviewing your Google Apps attachment filters after your transition, or to make any changes, see Getting started with Attachment compliance.

 |Delivery Manager||Mail routing and delivery settings